- Panel Size / Ratio24" / 16:10 (1.6:1)

 If you're considering the PA272W or PA302W:

-Again, if you're after size and willing to accept a little drop in quality, then BenQ have a huge option for you in their PV32 model, but note this is standard, not wide gamut.
-The SW32 model is wide gamut, but not uniformity corrected and with a reduced overall panel quality.
+If you're more after size, and willing to accept a little drop in quality, then BenQ have a huge option for you in their PV32 model, but note this is standard, not wide gamut.
+The SW32 model is wide gamut, but not uniformity corrected and with a reduced overall image quality.

 If you're considering the NEC PA322UHD: